 11. Spain Travel Tips

 Eat, sleep, drink like a local

 Breakfast is usually from 8am to 10am.
 But there are food chains serving breakfast deals until 12 pm or 1 pm (like 100 Montaditos, Rodilla, Vips).
 Lunch in restaurants will start from 1pm to 3.30pm.
 It is very rare to find someone eating before 1.00 pm, but not strange to see people seating after 3.30 pm.

 Dinner is served from 8:30pm to 11pm.
 Of course you can find dinner at an earlier time in the most touristic areas (and many establishments have continuous service throughout the day) but don’t expect to find any Spanish people sharing their raciones at 7.00 pm!

 We’re sure you are quite familiar with siesta.
-So, well, it can happen that you want to go to a particular shop between 2 and 5 pm and find it closed.
-That is because the owners are sleeping siesta!
-But don’t worry, this is more likely to happen in small villages, and not in supermarkets or fashion chain shops of the city centre.
+So, don’t be alarmed if you want to go to a particular shop between 2 and 5 pm and find it closed.
+That is because the owners are taking a siesta!
+But don’t worry, this is more likely to happen in small villages, and not in supermarkets or fashion chains in the city centre.

-Nightlife in Spain is something serious, especially from Thursday to Sunday.
-Pubs, cocktail bars and nightclubs usually remain open until 3 or 4 am and or in large cities until dawn.
+Nightlife in Spain is taken very seriously, especially from Thursday to Sunday.
+Pubs, cocktail bars and nightclubs usually remain open until 3 or 4 am and in large cities, they dance until dawn.

 Feed yourself with free Tapas